lucasmdocarmo/Commander.CQRS/README.md

 # Commander.CQRS
-Simple Library for easy-to-use implementation of CQRS Pattern using .NET Application dev
+Simple Library for easy-to-use implementation of CQRS Pattern using .NET Application development

 Install-Package CommanderCQRS -Version 1.0.2
 OR